 3. Navigation through WordPress: Navigating your way through WordPress web design, development and maintenance can be tricky if you do not have prior knowledge of using it.

-4. SEO: SEO friendliness and WordPress can be a little tricky if you have little SEO experience, as some SEO based features on WordPress, such as the Category tagging for Blogging can cause issues if you over tag the article as Google can see it as duplicate content.
+4. SEO: SEO friendliness and WordPress can be a little tricky if you have little SEO experience.
+As some SEO based features on WordPress, such as the Category tagging for Blogging can cause issues if you over tag the article as Google can see it as duplicate content.

-5. Updates Requiring Web Design Knowledge: Some Updates on WordPress require you to have further web design knowledge, so knowing what advice to follow when looking information up on forums, etc can be a little tricky.
+5. Updates Requiring Web Design Knowledge: Some Updates on WordPress require you to have further web design knowledge.
+So knowing what advice to follow when looking information up on forums, etc can be a little tricky.
 Also customisation on WordPress will also require you to have web design knowledge as this will require extra coding.

-Overall, WordPress is the most competitive and the best CMS platform there is, you just need to be sure you do your research first and are certain that WordPress is the way forward for your business and website.
+Overall, WordPress is the most competitive and the best CMS platform there is.
+You just need to be sure you do your research first and are certain that WordPress is the way forward for your business and website.